foreverphoenix/phoenix-fallout/README.md

 # Future Plans

-I am planning to expand TPF:WE in three steps:
+I am planning to expand TPF in three steps:

 1. Create a baseline vanilla plus setup.
 Establish primary systems (item sorting, crafting stations).
 2. Expand the settlement building system with new mods and SMM integration.